kinematicdigit/Jabberwocky-Probe/README.md

 > [!NOTE]
 > I am not certain if this is the case, but the probe might only work with sensorless X-endstop homing.
 I have not installed a switch for the X-endstop to verify this.
 Because the probe uses the X-min to trigger the probe, it shares that action.
 There are two set screws on the probe (M2x8 SHCS) to adjust the probe's trigger points.
 So in the case of a physical switch, it might be possible to adjust those set screw so it works with a physical switch.
 This needs to be confirmed in testing.
+>
+> To-do (stuff to still flush out or goals to reach that might need help from others on):
+> 1. Better homing override (better control over G28 and other standard homing sequences)
+> 2. Adaptive Bed mesh is not working currently (can only do a full plate)
+> 3. Allow for Auto-Z calibration (currently can't get it to work because it seems conflice over the same defined Z-stop)
+> 4. A magnetic switch version for higher accuracy.

 # BOM
 | Hardware / Component                             | Quantity |